-- Make the request in advance of the planned activity - o Itemize what you plan to purchase with estimated cost of each item - Food items must be considered a light snack, not a full meal and must be served during a meal time. (snack items examples: cookies, chips, popcorn, muffins, fruit, cake, water and drinks) - DO NOT request snacks for intervention, tutoring, afterschool/Saturday school, etc) - Step 2: We will send you an email giving/denying permission to purchase requested items.
-If you have sent a hard copy of the Pre-Approval form into the Central Office for approval, the hard copy will be signed and returned to you through inter-office mail. - Step 3: To be reimbursed, complete the Title I Disbursement Claim Form (Forms is on the School Improvement section of the webpage and in the Resources Folder on the S-Drive) - The Title I Disbursement Claim Form has a checklist of all the items that MUST be sent to the Central Office in order for your school to be reimbursed. - Copy of the Pre-approval Requisition form that was sent in for approval. (e-mail or hard copy) - Copy of Permission email we sent to the school OR - o A copy of the signed Pre-approval Requisition Form. - Original Receipts from the purchase. - o Copy of the check used for the original payment - Copy of the Agenda with Academic Activity, (Building Capacity) that took place at the meeting clearly listed (Only for Parent Involvement Activities - Be sure the agenda includes Name of School, Title of Activity, Date and brief description of the academic activity covered - Copy of Sign-in sheets from the Activity (Only for Parent Involvement Activities) - Be sure the agenda includes Name of School, Title of Activity, and Date
+- o Make the request in advance of the planned activity - o Itemize what you plan to purchase with estimated cost of each item - Food items must be considered a light snack, not a full meal and must be served during a meal time. (snack items examples: cookies, chips, popcorn, muffins, fruit, cake, water and drinks) - o DO NOT request snacks for intervention, tutoring, afterschool/Saturday school, etc) - Step 2: We will send you an email giving/denying permission to purchase requested items.
+If you have sent a hard copy of the Pre-Approval Form into the central office for approval, the hard copy will be signed and returned to you through inter-office mail. - Step 3: To be reimbursed, complete the Title I Disbursement Claim Form (Forms is on the School Improvement Section of the webpage and in the Resources Folder on S-Drive) - o The Title I Disbursement Claim Form has a checklist of all the items that MUST be sent to the central office in order for your school to be reimbursed. - Copy of the Pre-approval Requisition Form that was sent in for approval. (e-mail or hard copy) - o Copy of permission email we sent to the school OR - o A copy of the signed Pre-approval Requisition Form. - Original receipts from the purchase. - o Copy of the check used for the original payment

+- Ocopy of the agenda with academic activity, (Building Capacity) that took place at the meeting clearly listed (Only for parent and family engagement activities) - Be sure the agenda includes Name of School, Title of Activity, Date and brief description of the academic activity covered - Copy of sign-in sheets from the activity (Only for parent and family engagement activities) - Be sure the agenda includes Name of School, Title of Activity, and Date